GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/extensions-101/index.md

 ## Overview {: #overview }

 Chrome extensions enhance the browsing experience by adding features and functionality to Chrome.
-This page will briefly introduce extension development concepts and provide links to step-by-step [beginner tutorials][section-tutorials].
+This page introduces extension development concepts and provides links to step-by-step [beginner tutorials][section-tutorials].

 ## Web technologies {: #web-tech }